-The Integrated Government Philippines (iGovPhil) project of the Department of Science and Technology has launched the Government Network (GovNet), which is expected to make the delivery of services to the people faster and more efficient.
+The Integrated Government Philippines (iGovPhil) program of the Department of Science and Technology has launched the Government Network (GovNet), which is expected to make the delivery of services to the people faster and more efficient.

 The GovNet was launched on 28 June 2016, during the National ICT Summit held at the Novotel Hotel in Quezon City.
 The summit highlighted the “transitioning of eGovernance to the next administration” and the creation of the new Department of Information and Communications Technology (DICT).